 When submitting to conference CFP's, whether you are local, regional or international will impact your chances of being accepted.
 You may have to adjust your expectations of where you expect to speak versus where you actually are in your career (see a bonus embarrassing story at the end of this blog post).

 Submit to local events first to gain experience and exposure, and you can gradually build up to bigger events once you've proven yourself as a speaker.
 You can also benefit at any point in your speaking career by practicing talks at local meetups before taking them to larger conferences.
 Local meetups are awesome!

 Before submitting a proposal you must do some research on your chosen conference to know how your talk might fit in.
 What were the talks about in previous years?
 Is the audience design-focused, or are they mostly developers?
 Will an in-the-weeds technical talk go over best for the audience or will they benefit from a high-level, over-arching talk?
 A winning proposal will identify how your topic fits in with the overall conference agenda, highlighting who stands to benefit from learning from you; and, what they'll get out of it.

-If you’re in a position to attend an event before submitting a talk, you can gain insight and experience to use to your advantage; i.e. which talks went well?
-How would my take on a subject fit in to the talk schedule?
+If you're in a position to attend an event before submitting a talk, you can gain insight and experience to use to your advantage; i.e. which talks went well?
+How would your take on a subject fit in to the talk schedule?
 By experiencing an event before you submit a talk, you can also potentially network with the very people who will approve your proposal.
-Admittedly, this is easier and cheaper to do at local conferences, but it’s worth a shot.
+Admittedly, this is easier and cheaper to do at local conferences, but it's worth a shot.

 It can improve your speaker mojo to attend happy hours and tech conference after-hours events with established speakers when they're in town–even if you feel like a groupie.
 These are valuable opportunities to make industry connections that lead to things later on: perhaps the person you met organizes an event in their own city and they have a CFP?
 Give them your business card and submit a proposal!